MatijaKordic/intro_to_python/README.md

 ## Introduction

 Welcome to this repository!
-This repository is designed to help [Wife's Name] learn Python programming, with a focus on test-driven development (TDD).
+This repository is designed to help you learn Python programming, with a focus on test-driven development (TDD).
 It contains a series of exercises and projects that gradually increase in difficulty, covering fundamental Python concepts and basic AI/ML.

 The goal is to provide a structured and practical learning experience, enabling her to write clean, well-tested, and maintainable code.